Winding down a year of travel as Dalmatia prepares for Christmas

 Friday 29 November

-We’ve been in Split for a week and it’s time to stray beyond the city.
+We’ve been in Split for a week.
+It’s time to stray beyond the city.
 At 9am, we’re on an almost empty ferry bound for Supetar on Brac island, 50 minutes away.
 Brac feels a little like Istanbul’s Heybeliada: quiet and peaceful, largely rural, but within sight of the city.
 We have a little over five hours to explore.
 We walk around Supetar’s bay passing beach shacks, restaurants and water slides that have all closed for the winter to reach the Church of St Nicholas on a promontory overlooking Supetar harbour.
 In the immacuately kept church graveyard we spot several yet-to-be-occupied graves with names already inscribed on the headstones alongside family who have already passed.
-This strikes me a bit ghoulish – just imagine looking regularly at your own name on a grave you’re tending – but I suppose it might be rather comforting in a certain way.
+This strikes me a bit ghoulish — just imagine looking regularly at your own name on a grave you’re tending — but I suppose it might be comforting in a certain way.

 From the graveyard, we walk to the neighbouring village following a coastal path through woods of Aleppo pines.
 The path is separated from the sea by six-foot high dry stone walls built with the island’s white limestone.
 They’re beautifully constructed, although it’s unclear how much purpose they still serve much now that tourism has replaced agriculture as the main industry on the island.

-Back at the flat, we settle down for a third and final evening watching the BBC’s marathon documentary ‘The Death of Yugoslavia’.
+Back at the flat, we settle down for a third and final evening watching the BBC’s marathon documentary The Death of Yugoslavia.
 I’m slowly patching together some sort of understanding of the catastrophe of those years.
 It’s complicated.
 Every time I use Wikipedia to make sense of things, I’m immediately scattered in all directions by new questions that come to mind.

 Saturday 30 November